tasosalvas/spdiu/doc/usage.md

 # Installing the game

-`inv get.install` will get the latest version of [00-Evan/shattered-pixel-dungeon](https://github.com/00-Evan/shattered-pixel-dungeon) installed.
+`siu get.install` will get the latest version of [00-Evan/shattered-pixel-dungeon](https://github.com/00-Evan/shattered-pixel-dungeon) installed.
 - The executable will be inside the SpdIU `game` folder
 - The package downloaded will be in the `packages` folder